"There is no such thing as a failed experiment. Only experiments with unexpected outcomes." - Buckminster Fuller, author and inventor

 - The Reflective brain is where you have the ability to transform your stress by consciously using tools and techniques.
 Use your prefrontal cortex (PFC) to deliberately use all those wonderful brain functions that help you succeed in life.
 Go here to make better decisions, achieve your goals and moderate your behaviour.

 - Your resilience decreases with the constant activation of your autonomic nervous system and your world begins to shrink, and your Things to Fear List expands.
 To feel and do better, get curious about your fears.
 Is your fear of public speaking life threatening?
 Is fear putting the brakes on furthering your education?
 Have you always wanted to learn to swim, but have developed a fear of water through osmosis, likely from a parent or guardian who had that fear?

 When you practice stress techniques that use the edifying power of the heart, you are able to use your PFC to:

 - gather the necessary tools and resources to help you safely jump into something new.

 Make a splash about that!

-Please call 604-507-9970 or email me to discover how I can be a resource for you.
+Please contact me to discover how I can be a resource for you.
 I have technology, coaching and books available.